batcity/python-lab/modules_and_packages/README.md

 A **module** is any Python file (`.py`) that contains code—functions, classes, or variables—that can be imported and reused in other Python programs.

-> **Important distinction:** While technically any `.py` file is a module, we usually use the term "module" for files that are **intended to be imported and reused**, rather than standalone scripts.
+> **Important distinction:** While technically any `.py` file is a module, **the term "module" is typically used for files that are intended to be imported and reused**, rather than standalone scripts.

 **Example**: